 - 9. Report of the Economic and Social Council (see para.
-110 (a)). - 10.
-Implementation of the Declaration of Commitment on HIV/AIDS and the political declarations on HIV/AIDS. - 11.
-Sport for development and peace: building a peaceful and better world through sport and the Olympic ideal. - 12.
-Improving global road safety. - 13.
-2001-2010: Decade to Roll Back Malaria in Developing Countries, Particularly in Africa. - 14.
+108 (a)). - 10.
+Return or restitution of cultural property to the countries of origin. - 11.
+Implementation of the Declaration of Commitment on HIV/AIDS and the political declarations on HIV/AIDS. - 12.
+Sport for development and peace: building a peaceful and better world through sport and the Olympic ideal. - 13.
+Improving global road safety. - 14.
+2001-2010: Decade to Roll Back Malaria in Developing Countries, Particularly in Africa. - 15.
 Integrated and coordinated implementation of and follow-up to the outcomes of the major United Nations conferences and summits in the economic, social and related fields (see para.
-110 (b) and (c)). - 15.
-Culture of peace. - 19.
-Sustainable development: - (a) Implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the outcomes of the World Summit on Sustainable Development and of the United Nations Conference on Sustainable Development (see para.
-110 (d));
+108 (b)). - 16.
+Culture of peace. - 20.
+Sustainable development: - (i) Harmony with Nature (see para.
+108 (c)); - 21.
+Follow-up to the implementation of the New Urban Agenda and strengthening of the United Nations Human Settlements Programme (UN-Habitat) (see para.
+108 (d)). - 30.
+Space as a driver of sustainable development.